Terry Milewski: 2014 Opposition to reporting on global surveillance revelations

 In a speech by Glenn Greenwald in Ottawa on 25 October 2014, which was broadcast by C-SPAN, Greenwald and journalist Jesse Brown alleged that Terry Milewski, as a CBC News senior correspondent was responsible for a major CBC resistance into reporting the facts about global surveillance, object of the documents provided by Edward Snowden.
 Brown claimed that Milewski was ideologically opposed to reporting those facts, regardless the fact that they were being reported widely by all major newspapers all over the world.

 In response, Milewski challenged Brown and Greenwald to square their allegations with his actual published critiques of government policy on mass surveillance.
 One called those plans "Orwellian."
 Another criticised the lack of parliamentary oversight of Canada's spy agency.
 A third contradicted then-Prime Minister Stephen Harper's claim that Canada did not use metadata as a surveillance tool.
 Neither Brown nor Greenwald responded to the challenge.

-Milewski retired from the CBC in September of 2016, although until 2018 he continued to write for the CBC website and to guest-host the CBC's daily Power and Politics broadcast as a freelancer.
+Milewski retired from the CBC in September 2016, although until 2018 he continued to write for the CBC website and to guest-host the CBC's daily Power and Politics broadcast as a freelancer.